 Michael Moore and Nick Broomfieldâ€™s [Battle For Haditha] films have been commercial successes.
 However one is not so sure that they have been successful in assisting their mass audiences in understanding Muslims and their struggles for independence such as in Iraq or Palestine or throughout the Muslim world generally.

-Filed under: Uncategorized — story spotted by Catherine Morris @ 07:00 PDT
+Filed under: Nonviolence — story spotted by Catherine Morris @ 07:00 PST

 22 July 2008